sirca/clusterous/support/baking/ansible/aws/README.md

 To bake each AMI, the scripts launch an instance with the base OS, install and configure the software, and then create an AMI.
 All this is achieved primarily via Ansible playbooks.

+## Requirements

+The Ansible baking scripts require Ansible 2.0 or higher to run.
+The latest version of the Boto library is also recommended.
+These are also automatically installed be the Clusterous installer.

 ## Steps

 First, create a variables file containing information needed by the Ansible scripts.
 The file `baking_vars.template` is a template for this; just create a copy (say `baking_vars.yml`) and fill in the values.
 The comments in the template file provide a guide to the values for the fields.